 08 – Czech Republic

 In the Czech Republic, the Christmas celebrations start on 5th December, when children wait for the arrival of Svatý Mikuláš (St. Nicholas).
 Accompanied by angels and devils, he asks the children to dance or tell a poem, before giving them a few small presents.
-The main presents are delivered on Christmas Eve.
+They give the main presents on Christmas Eve.

 07 – Austria